 Grade: B- (80pts)

 I was surprised to find that I liked Fantastic Beasts: The Crimes of Grindelwald more than I liked Fantastic Beasts and Where to Find Them.
 The filmmakers threw in plenty of nostalgia, but none of it felt out-of-place or forced.
-It made sense for Dumbledore to be a part of this story, and it made sense to visit Hogwarts in order to see him.
-The result is a movie that feels like it ties in very well with the original movies.
-Dumbledore and Grindelwald had a bit of a yin and yang relationship, which I enjoyed, and Grindelwald had subtle depth that I was not expecting.
-On top of that, Newt and his beasts are always either entertaining, exciting, or both.
+It made sense for Dumbledore to be a part of this story, and it made sense for Newt to visit Hogwarts in order to see him.
+The result was a movie that felt like it tied in very nicely with the original movies.
+Dumbledore and Grindelwald had a bit of a yin and yang relationship, which I enjoyed, and Grindelwald had surprising depth that I was not expecting.
+On top of that, Newt and his beasts were always either entertaining, exciting, or both.

-There was a lot about the movie that I liked, but it had a few major problems.
-Leta Lestrange, Queeni, and Jacob were all completely unnecessary characters that got a ton of screen time, and development.
-Leta Lestrange, specifically, gets a ton of explanation to her past that the audience will simply not care much about, which feels like a waste considering she could have been taken out of the movie entirely and it would not have changed anything.
+There was a lot about the movie that I liked, but it still had a few major problems.
+Leta Lestrange, Queeni, and Jacob were all completely unnecessary characters that got a ton of screen time and development.
 At the same time, Credence and Nagini were important characters that got very little focus.
-Nagini was only important because she was around Credence, but the filmmakers seemed too concerned with cramming in all of the irrelevant characters and, by doing so, they lost sight of the ones that needed more attention.
 As a result, Credence felt like a very under-utilized character, so the reveal at the end of the movie was not as impactful as it should have been.
-Fantastic Beasts: The Crimes of Grindelwald was a decent movie, but definitely had some problems.
+Fantastic Beasts: The Crimes of Grindelwald was a decent movie that any fan of the Wizarding World will enjoy watching, but it was not without its problems.